KatacodaTest/katacoda-scenarios/twonode/step8.md

 # Check Status

-This step helps to check the status of created edge node.
+This step helps to check the status of created edge nodes.

 Open a new terminal by clicking on + near to master node.